 By far the best way to reduce a student’s standardized test anxiety is to ensure that they are adequately prepared.
 Students who feel confident about their understanding of the material and test format are more likely to have a low-stress testing experience.

-• Flashcards: Use paper or digital flashcards to memorize the definitions of challenge words, or mix things up, Jeopardy-style, by having the student identify the word from its definition!
+- Flashcards.
+Use paper or digital flashcards to memorize the definitions of challenge words, or mix things up, Jeopardy-style, by having the student identify the word from its definition!

-• Grouping by Definition: Many of these words have similar meanings.
+- Grouping by Definition.
+Many of these words have similar meanings.
 Have students group these words by definition to reinforce each word’s meaning and to review the concept(s) of synonyms and antonyms.

-• Use for Sentence Making: Once students have learned the definition of a word, it’s helpful for them to use the word in various contexts.
+- Use for Sentence Making.
+Once students have learned the definition of a word, it’s helpful for them to use the word in various contexts.
 Have them write sentences using one or more of the new words to reinforce how a word should properly be used in written or spoken English.

 More advanced students, who are preparing for standardized tests like the ACT or SAT, can get similar boosts in confidence by partaking in some form of ACT prep or SAT prep.
 By reviewing the content covered by these and gaining familiarity with the types of questions they will be asked, students can set themselves up for standardized test success!

-Eradicating Foreign Language Anxiety in the Classroom
+Eliminating Foreign Language Anxiety in the Classroom